scotartt/PandocReferencr/README.md

 Licence
 -------

 This software is licensed using the GNU GPL version 2.

-No responsibility or liability is assumed in its useage.
+No warranty, responsibility, or liability is assumed by the author in any use of this software.